FAQ

 keyboard_arrow_down

 Yes.
 Prospective students must apply separately to the University of Toronto's Faculty of Arts & Science to be eligible for the Wolf Scholars Process.
-Selected Wolf Scholars will receive a conditional acceptance, pending their acceptance to the University of Toronto in early 2026.
+You must also submit any required supplemental applications for your chosen college and program by their respective early deadlines.
+Selected Wolf Scholars will receive a conditional acceptance, pending their acceptance to the University of Toronto in early 2027.

 keyboard_arrow_down